Feature request #13113

 Support for mixed geometry styling in one layer will be an revolution in desktop cartography.
 We're tied up to shapefile geometries as paradigm.
 Maybe QGIS 3.0 is best (only) moment to rebuild Vector Layer rendering code base.

-#4 Updated by Giovanni Manghi almost 7 years ago
+#4 Updated by Giovanni Manghi over 7 years ago

-#5 Updated by Jürgen Fischer over 6 years ago
+#5 Updated by Jürgen Fischer about 7 years ago